HIP-1195: Hiero hooks and an application to allowances

 - A hook author could code a bug allowing an attacker to exploit the hook.

-- A malicious dApp could trick a user into installing a hook with a backdoor for the dApp author to exploit.
+- A malicious dApp could trick a user into using a hook with a backdoor for the dApp author to exploit.

 Hook authors must mitigate the risk of bugs by rigorous testing and code review.
 Users must remain vigilant about signing transactions from dApps of questionable integrity.
 As reiterated above, we recommend and expect that hooks with broad usage will be published as application HIPs, and that users will adopt them only as wallets and block explorers give full support and visibility into their semantics.